Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

-A toothpaste is still my preference; I have had years of doing it this way, so it is hardly surprising.
+Toothpaste is still my preference; I have had years of doing it this way, so it is hardly surprising.

 Let’s start with some important information about charcoal, or more specifically activated charcoal.

-This is not your regular coal you stick on the BBQ, ground down into a powder and put into a jar.
+This is not the regular coal you stick on the BBQ, ground down into a powder and put into a jar.
 This is an all natural product, made largely of coconut shells (more on that later).

 The point here is this is ‘safe’ to use on the teeth and you should not attempt making your own at home from the bag of coal you have in the garage or shed, that will not be.

 Activated charcoal goes through a specific process to make it what it is and safer for you to use and ingest.

 What I wish to make clear is that the long term effects of using activated charcoal are not known.
 I have researched this extensively, looking at it from both sides in our charcoal toothpaste guide.